Maggie-karuri/python-p3-v2-final-project/README.md

 # Table Manager Application

-This project is a simple Python application that helps you manage tables, add data, edit them, and even export them to CSV files.
+- This project is a simple Python application that helps you manage tables, add data, edit them, and even export them to CSV files.
 It's built using Python's basic features and stores data in a local SQLite database.
+ - Ideal for scenarios where users need to input, manage, and analyze structured data efficiently.

 ## Features